leahkemp/documentation/setup_human_genomics_pipeline.md

 wget ftp://ftp.ncbi.nlm.nih.gov:21/snp/latest_release/VCF/GCF_000001405.38.gz.tbi
 ```

 Note.
-I had to delete the index files (.tbi) associated with the dbSNP databases that I downloaded and recreate them because otherwise an error was cproduced in the vcf_annotation_pipeline indicating that the index file was out of date.
+I had to delete the index files (.tbi) associated with the dbSNP databases that I downloaded and recreate them because otherwise an error was produced in the vcf_annotation_pipeline indicating that the index file was out of date.
 I created them with tabix:

 ```bash
 tabix GCF_000001405.25.gz